pityka/relational3/README.md

 - all elementwise operations, including predicates propagate missing value i.e. if either of their input is missing the result is missing, except for the isMissing oeprator
 - logic operators follow 3 values logic (https://en.wikipedia.org/wiki/Three-valued_logic#Kleene_and_Priest_logics)
 - printf etc formats missing into a non missing string
+- Missing values are encoded as one of the values of the data type.
+As such these values can not be used for to encode their usual non-missing semantics: Double.NaN, Long.MinValue, Int.MinValue, "\u0001".